 WEATHER CONTROL SETTINGS Start the vehicle, open the windows and turn the blower control knob to the high position (full clockwise).
 Set Mode control knob at or between \vec{J} and \vec{J} .
-Set temperature control to full cold and press the \vec{J} button on.
-After the hot air has been expelled, close the windows and turn the mode control knob to the $\langle S \rangle$ setting (counterclockwise) at either \vec{J} or \vec{J} , or press the $\langle S \rangle$ button (if so equipped).
+Set temperature control to full cold and press the \mathcal{K} button on.
+After the hot air has been expelled, close the windows and turn the mode control knob to the $\langle \Xi \rangle$ setting (counterclockwise) at either \vec{J} or \vec{J} , or press the $\langle \Xi \rangle$ button (if so equipped).
 Once comfortable, choose a mode position and adjust temperature control and blower speed as necessary for comfort.
-WARM WEATHER If sunny, set the Mode control at or near 📬 and press the 💥 button on.
-If cloudy or dark, set the Mode control at or near 🤑 No <鸟 is necessary.
-COOL OR COLD HUMID CONDITIONS If sunny, set the Mode control at or between نبر , then press the 🔆 button on.
-If cloudy or dark set the Mode control at or near بنب.
-No جي is necessary.
-In cloudy or dark weather set the Mode control at or near 4 .
-If sunny, set the Mode control at or between 4 and 4 , and for snowy or very cold weather requiring extra heat to the windshield, use 3 .
+WARM WEATHER If sunny, set the Mode control at or near 🕻 and press the 👯 button on.
+If cloudy or dark, set the Mode control at or near 🛟.
+No < () is necessary.
+COOL OR COLD HUMID CONDITIONS If sunny, set the Mode control at or between بنه and بنه, then press the 🗱 button on.
+If cloudy or dark set the Mode control at or near بنه.
+No جر is necessary.
+In cloudy or dark weather set the Mode control at or near , i.
+If sunny, set the Mode control at or between , and , and for snowy or very cold weather requiring extra heat to the windshield, use , i.
 EXTREME COLD CONDITIONS (DIESEL) Using re-circulated air can aid initial warm-up in extreme cold conditions.
 NOTICE: Running in /MAX for long periods of time will result in window fogging.
 When this occurs, use windows clear.
-This will deactivate (S-)(MAX, SINGLE ZONE VEHICLES: Set the mode control at , + knob to low and gradually increase as air and engine temperature increase.
-DUAL ZONE VEHICLES: Set the mode control at -,, set both temperature controls to full hot and press the Turn blower control knob to low and gradually increase as air and engine temperature increase.
+This will deactivate (SA)/MAX.
+SINGLE ZONE VEHICLES: Set the mode control at it + (SA)/MAX, close the panel vents and set the temperature control to full hot.
+Turn blower control knob to low and gradually increase as air and engine temperature increase.
+DUAL ZONE VEHICLES: Set the mode control at it.
+Both the thort stores to full hot and press the (SA) but no. Turn blower control knob to low and gradually increase as air and engine temperature increase.
 WINDOW FOGGING In most cases turning on the Air-Conditioning (press the 🔆 button) will clear the fog, then adjust temperature control, air direction and blower speed to maintain comfort.
 As it gets colder it may be necessary to direct air onto the windshield.
-If so, set the Mode control at 🎲 or 💬 and adjust temperature control and blower speed to maintain comfort.
+If so, set the Mode control at \bigcirc or \bigcirc and adjust temperature control and blower speed to maintain comfort.
 Higher blower speeds will reduce fogging.